 There are days we need to keep our little ones busy and happy for a few minutes.
 These easy toddler-approved Perler bead ornaments are perfect for that!

 The big kids are busy with their homework.
-Common core math has silenced the masses.
-The little ones are enjoying their simple life, but since their brothers are occupied, they decide it’s their turn to get my attention.
+Common core math has forced a silence over the house.
+The little kids are enjoying their simple life, but since their brothers are occupied, they decide it’s their turn to get my attention.

 I need to busy them with an easy and fun craft idea.
 Something I won’t need to closely monitor, as we have spelling words and multiplication tables to review with the big kids.